Ayoubslh/Instant-Chat/README.md

 - ```bash
   async@hackthon#for#postman@access
   ```
+- Login with OAuth google and our email
+- why ?
+- this app uses gmail api and our app is under review so it obliges us to specify specific emails to just test the app until they approve our app

 ## 3. The Lien of the google docs for the env file

 - lien: https://docs.google.com/document/d/1HfniV1fsKmZWn8QLBBUG89lY4t2fv3aXVUnmzTZR90U/edit?usp=sharing
-- Login the web application with OAuth
+- Login the web application with OAuth (
 -